sass/sass/proposal/package-importer.d.ts.md

 * Return null.

-> Where possible in Node, it can use [resolve.exports] which exposes the Node
+> Where possible in Node, implementations can use [resolve.exports] which
-> resolution algorithm, allowing for per-path custom conditions, and without
+> exposes the Node resolution algorithm, allowing for per-path custom
-> needing filesystem access.
+> conditions, and without needing filesystem access.

 [Export load paths]: #export-load-paths
 [resolve.exports]: https://github.com/lukeed/resolve.exports